-PlayStation 4 users from time to time face issues with the console freezing or lagging.
-There are a couple of symptoms which accompany the freezing and lagging problem, some of which include the console freezing (and eventually shutting down) during gameplay or normal use, the console freezing during an installation, the game lagging when playing online games and freezing associated with specific games or discs.
+From time to time, PlayStation 4 users face issues with the console freezing or lagging.
+There are a couple of symptoms which accompany the freezing and lagging problem.
+Some of these include the console freezing (and eventually shutting down) during gameplay or normal use.
+Others include the console freezing during installation, the game lagging when playing online games, and freezing associated with specific games or discs.

 There isn’t an exact cause of this problem but rather a number of them.
 Some causes of the freezing/lagging problem include: